keymetrics/doc-pm2/en/plus/guide/modules.md

 # Modules

-Modules are open-source addons that are built and maintained thanks to the community.
-A PM2 module is just a Node.js process run by PM2 and whose code can be pulled directly with PM2.
-Modules, when used with the [the @pm2/io library](https://github.com/keymetrics/pm2-io-apm), are great to monitor external databases: a process in charge of collecting the data from the database and reporting the metrics into the dashboard with `@pm2/io`.
+Modules are open-source addons built and maintained thanks to the community.
+A PM2 module is just a Node.js process run by PM2 and can be pulled directly with PM2.

+Modules are great to monitor external databases for example.
+The module process collects metrics with database calls and reports them into the dashboard with the [@pm2/io library](https://github.com/keymetrics/pm2-io-apm).

 Anyone can create and publish a module.
-Send us an email to: contact@pm2.io if you want us to add your module to this list.
-Modules are published as common Javascript libraries on NPM.
+Leave us an email at contact@pm2.io if you want us to add your module to this list.

 ## Use a module